mauloop/tiddlyserver-docker/README.md

 # TiddlyServer Docker image

-Simple image to create a docker container for [TiddlyServer](https://github.com/Arlen22/TiddlyServer)

-Note: on build, it always uses the latest version from the default branch of TiddlyServer.
-It also uses the latest version of node available on docker hub.
+This is a simple Dockerfile to create a container for [TiddlyServer](https://github.com/Arlen22/TiddlyServer).
+It is based on [xyder/docker-tiddly-server](https://github.com/xyder/docker-tiddly-server), but uses the latest TiddlyServer release.
+Moreover a default Tiddlyserver config file file is provided, plus some options to allow custom paths for plugins, themes, languages and editions.

 ## Building the image: